The Late Show with Stephen Colbert captured another late night ratings title.

 The traditional broadcast season came to an end on May 21.
 CBS proudly announced that The Late Show finished as the most-watched late night television show.
 It marked the fourth consecutive season that Stephen Colbert was crowned as king.

 The Late Show averaged 3.6 million viewers over the course of the season.
-Colbert also outpaced the competition the key demographic group of adults age 25-54.
+Colbert also outpaced the competition in the key demographic group of adults age 25-54.

 Coming in second once again this season was The Tonight Show Starring Jimmy Fallon.
 While the NBC show tied The Late Show in the adults age 18-49 group, it couldn’t quite keep up with Colbert’s overall viewership average.